 Faux Fur is a synthetic material made to look just like real animal fur, so that you don’t need to harm any living creatures for your fashion.

-Felt is what you get when you accidentally shrink your favorite woollen jumper.
+Felt is what you get when you accidentally shrink your favourite woollen jumper.
 It’s made of condensed and matted fibres, doesn’t fray when you cut it, and can be made of wool, natural and synthetic material.

 Hemp is being heralded as an environmental super-fibre as it grows quickly, just about anywhere, is easy to process and makes a strong, soft, durable fabric.
 It’s also hypo-allergenic and non-irritating, so is an excellent cotton alternative.